johnrjj/quadtree/README.md

 ## Overview

-A [quadtree](https://en.wikipedia.org/wiki/Quadtree) written in TypeScript.
+A blazing fast, space-efficient [quadtree](https://en.wikipedia.org/wiki/Quadtree) written in TypeScript.
+No dependencies, works on both Node and the browser.

-A quadtree

 ## Motivation